TristanCacqueray/tristancacqueray.github.io/content/weiqi/learn.md

 - "Tenuki is always an option" [sensei](https://senseis.xmp.net/?TenukiIsAlwaysAnOption)

+## Middle Game tips

+1. Defend the weak groups
+2. Attack opponent's weak groups
+3. Look for big moves

+A group is safe if it has 2 out of 3 of the following:

+- Does it have a base?
+- Does it have eyes?
+- Does it have access to the center?

 ## Shape Up!

 - "Le point vital de mon adversaire est mon point vital"